Certified-Turtle/EGL314_TeamE/POC/Documentation/addonsREADME.md

 3. Draws a green border outline around the whole bar.
 4. Renders text above the bar showing the percentage, e.g. "CALIBRATING GESTURE: 62%".

-Note: the `is_thumbs_up` parameter is passed in but never used inside the function — the actual progress value is read directly from `config.gesture_hold_progress`, which must be updated elsewhere in the codebase.

 ## Section 2: Decoy Spawning